luki215/shacl-playground-back/README.md

 # Installation
 Recomended using VSCode with [Remote extension installed](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack).
 You can just clone the repository, open in VSCode, reopen it in container and you have all the development environment set up including the debugger.

-Othervise you can just run
+Otherwise you can just run
 ```docker-compose up```

 ## Installing new pypi packages